Toilet humour: Video games

 A game notorious for its juvenile humour, Conker's Bad Fur Day contains a plentiful amount of scatological jokes.
 One of the landmark areas is a "Poo Mountain" and some of its missions involve getting cows to drink a laxative prune juice to produce "pooballs", or fighting The Great Mighty Poo, a giant opera-singing pile of feces as a boss.
 In a later mission, the game's protagonist also has urination as an attack, after drinking a lot of beer and getting drunk.

 Toilet humour is also versatile in the Metal Gear franchise.
 Solid Snake can protect himself from wolf attacks by having one urinate on him.
-In Metal Gear Solid 2: Sons of Liberty, Solid Snake can spot soldiers relieving themselves several times and also stand under them.
+In Metal Gear Solid 2: Sons of Liberty, Raiden can spot soldiers relieving themselves several times and also stand under them.
 In Metal Gear Rising: Revengeance, Raiden is instructed in order to use a terminal, he first needs to "take a DOOMP", which is an abbreviation for "digital-optical output mounted proxy".

+Kojima's later game Death Stranding included a mechanic allowing the player character to urinate in the field, as well as urinate or defecate in his room's bathroom, where his bodily output can be processed into grenades of types "number 1" and "number 2".

 A trait of Wario from the eponymous spin-off franchise is a powerful flatulence attack extensively used in his Super Smash Bros. appearance.